How often do you wake up in the depths of the night? Do you roll over and soon fall asleep again, or does your busy mind have other ideas?

 So what can we learn from this idea of sleeping in two phases?
 The first thing to take away is the concept of not worrying about sleeping right through the night.

-As long as you have enough sleep either side of this period, it doesn’t matter if you find yourself awake.
-Especially if the quantity and quality of sleep are not having an adverse effect on your day-to-day life.
+As long as you have enough sleep either side of this period, my view is that it doesn’t matter if you spend some time awake at 3 a.m. – especially if the quantity and quality of sleep are not having an adverse effect on your day-to-day life.

 So what should you do with this quiet time?
-Well, that’s of course up to you to decide.
-But it may be a good idea to do something which is relaxing and not too stimulating for the brain.
+Well, that’s up to you to decide.
+But I’d recommend an activity which is relaxing, calm and not overstimulating.
+It’s probably not the best time to check in on work, play Fortnite on your phone or watch a horror movie.

 When to seek medical advice

-If you’re worried that waking up regularly and for long periods of time is impacting on your life and well-being, talk to your doctor about it.
-They might want to check for an underlying sleep disorder or medical condition.
+Despite my focus on acceptance in this article, if you’re worried that waking up regularly and for long periods of time is impacting on your life and well-being, please talk to your doctor about it.
+They might decide to check for an underlying sleep disorder or medical condition.

-If they decide that you do have sleep maintenance insomnia, they might prescribe medication.
-Or it may be that they discuss good sleep habits with you or suggest cognitive behavioral therapy.
+If they think that you have a form of insomnia that needs treating, they might prescribe medication.
+But it may be that they discuss good sleep habits with you or suggest specialist therapy to help with your sleep.

 Are you awake in the night more often that you would like to be?
 What do you do to cope with it?
 Please share your thoughts in the comment below.